dragoonsouls/TLoD-TMD-Converter/README.md

 # TLoD-TMD-Converter

-ALPHA 0.2
+## ALPHA V 0.2

 A simple converter (to OBJ format and DAE format) oriented to work with TLoD TMD format and to be imported into Blender.
-Python coded, so just install python, execute tmd_2_obj.py, follow instructions and this tool should do the trick.
+Python coded (recommended version 3.8.2), so just install python, execute tlod_tmd_converter.py, follow instructions and this tool should do the trick.

 Options when executing: